A Quick Guide to Crossing the Border into Spain

 If you do fly to Malaga, it’s about an hour and a half to Gibraltar and you’ll need to cross the border before you can check into your hotel.
-Even if you do fly into Gibraltar and check into your room at the O’Callaghan Elliot Hotel Gibraltar the same day, we highly recommend you add a day trip to La Linea or further along the coast to the Spanish beach resort of Tarifa into your itinerary.
+Even if you do fly into Gibraltar and check into your room at The Elliot Hotel Gibraltar the same day, we highly recommend you add a day trip to La Linea or further along the coast to the Spanish beach resort of Tarifa into your itinerary.

 Keep reading for our tips on how to cross the border into Spain with the minimum of fuss…